sfmadrig/rps/README.md

 - Find a bug?
 Or have ideas for new features?
 [Open a new Issue](https://github.com/device-management-toolkit/rps/issues).

-- Need additional support or want to get the latest news and events about Open AMT?
+- Need additional support or want to get the latest news and events about Device Management Toolkit?
 Connect with the team directly through Discord.

   [![Discord Banner 1](https://discordapp.com/api/guilds/1063200098680582154/widget.png?style=banner2)](https://discord.gg/DKHeUNEWVH)